Digia Plc had no outstanding options at the time of writing.

 Based on the aforementioned scheme, the CEO was paid a reward equivalent to the value of 39,266 shares in 2012, based on the results from 2011.
 The bonus was paid in the form of shares held by the company.

 In addition to the CEO, the scheme applies to the company’s other management team members, who are entitled to share the same share bonus that the CEO receives.

-The rewards based on the share incentive scheme are paid half in shares and half in cash, after the financial statements for the period in question are approved.
-The cash portion of the bonus will primarily be used to cover taxes and other comparable costs of the scheme.
+All bonuses are paid as a 50/50 combination of shares and cash.
+The cash portion of the bonus is primarily used to cover taxes and other comparable costs of the scheme.
 The system involves no vesting periods limiting the sale of shares.

 The payment of bonuses according to the share-based incentive schemes is subject to the employee in question being employed by the company on the payment date.

 According to the list of shareholders dated 31 December 2012, Digia’s Board of Directors and CEO owned shares in the company as follows:

 At the year-end, the shares held by the Board members and the CEO represented 7.1% of the company’s shares and votes.